plainionist/plainionist.github.io/_posts/2018-01-11-Blogging-with-Jekyll-Intro.md

 ---
 layout: post
 title: Blogging with Jekyll - Introduction
 description: How would a pragmatic programmer write a blog?
+Here is my answer.
 tags: [jekyll, blogging]
 series: "Blogging with Jekyll"
 excerpt_separator: <!--more-->
+lint-nowarn: JL0003
 ---

 How could one blog the pragmatic, the minimalistic, the "plainionistic" way?